-M. Xu et al., "Signal Induced EMI in Fibre Channel Cable-Connector Assemblies," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1999, Institute of Electrical and Electronics Engineers (IEEE), Jan 1999.
+M. Xu et al., "Signal Induced EMI in Fibre Channel Cable-Connector Assemblies," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1999, Seattle, WA), vol. 1, pp. 201 - 205, Institute of Electrical and Electronics Engineers (IEEE), Aug 1999.

 Electrical and Computer Engineering

 Electromagnetic Compatibility (EMC) Laboratory

 Keywords and Phrases

 EMI Performance; FC-0 Transmission; PCB Skew; Cable Imbalance; Cable Shielding; Cable Testing; Common-Mode Current; Data Transmission; Dominant Radiation Mechanism; Electric Connectors; Electric Impedance; Electric Variables Measurement; Electromagnetic Induction; Electromagnetic Interference; Experimental Results; Fibre Channel Cable-Connector Assemblies; Protocols; Shield; Short Cable Lengths; Signal Induced EMI; Source Skew; Telecommunication Channels; Transfer Impedance; Untwisted Wire Pairs; Data Communication Systems; Electromagnetic Compatibility; Electromagnetic Shielding; Electromagnetic Wave Emission; Electromagnetic Wave Interference; Printed Circuit Boards; Printed Circuit Design; Fibre Channel Cable Connector Assembly; Signal Induced Electromagnetic Interference; Telecommunication Cables